-Concerns about overshadowing of the existing residential flat building (RFB) at 11-17 Burleigh Street were raised.
-The proposed development has been altered to ensure that the habitable rooms within the existing RFB receive a compliant 2 hours solar access between 9am and 3pm on the 21st June (winter solstice).
+Concerns about overshadowing of the existing RFB at 11-17 Burleigh Street were raised.
+The proposed development has been altered to ensure that the habitable rooms within the existing adjoining RFB receive a compliant two (2) hours solar access between 9:00am and 3:00pm on 21 June (winter solstice).
 However, a degree of impact is inevitable given the building envelopes established by the applicable controls and the adjoining sites will be redeveloped in a similar manner.